VulcanJS/vulcan-docs/source/tutorial-framework.md

 Here's a quick overview of the main packages:

-- `nova:core`: Nova's core libraries.
+- `nova:core`: Vulcan's core libraries.
 - `nova:forms`: the library used for generating and submitting forms.
 - `nova:routing`: sets up and initializes routing and server-side rendering.
 - `nova:users`: user management (groups, permissions, etc.).